Skip to content

 4.7 / 5

-I went into this expecting to write a review that said "yeah it is fine, Bitwarden is just as good for free."
-And I cannot write that in good conscience.
-1Password is noticeably better in ways that matter day-to-day: the autofill is snappier, the interface is cleaner, Watchtower genuinely changes your security behavior, and the developer tools are in a league of their own.
+I went into this expecting to write a review that said "yeah it's fine, Bitwarden is just as good for free."
+And I can't write that in good conscience.
+1Password is noticeably better in ways that matter day-to-day: the autofill is snappier, the interface is cleaner, Watchtower honestly changes your security behavior, and the developer tools are in a league of their own.
 The dual-key encryption model is the most secure architecture in the consumer password manager space, full stop.
-And the cross-platform experience -- Mac, Windows, Linux, iOS, Android, every major browser, CLI -- is the most consistent I have seen.
+And the cross-platform experience -- Mac, Windows, Linux, iOS, Android, every major browser, CLI -- is the most consistent I've seen.

 Is it worth three dollars a month?
-For me, that is not even a question anymore.
+For me, that isn't even a question anymore.
 The peace of mind alone is worth it.
-The time I save not typing passwords or resetting forgotten credentials or worrying about whether my bank login is the same as my Reddit password (it was, do not judge me) adds up to something that actually improves my life in a small but daily way.
+The time I save not typing passwords or resetting forgotten credentials or worrying about whether my bank login is the same as my Reddit password (it was, don't judge me) adds up to something that actually improves my life in a small but daily way.

-The only reason it is not a 5 is the no-free-tier thing and the Secret Key friction for new devices.
+The only reason it isn't a 5 is the no-free-tier thing and the Secret Key friction for new devices.
 Those are real downsides.
-But they do not come close to outweighing everything else.
-If you are shopping for a password manager in 2025 and you can afford a few bucks a month, I think this is the one.
+But they don't come close to outweighing everything else.
+If you're shopping for a password manager in 2025 and you can afford a few bucks a month, I think this is the one.
 I really do.

 Actually, wait -- one more thing.
 Save the emergency kit PDF.
 Print it out.
 Put it in a drawer.
-I cannot stress this enough.
-Okay, now I am done.
+I can't stress this enough.
+Okay, now I'm done.
 Probably.

 Comments (3)